-Field Instructors are also asked to m "A" or "B" (Satisfactory) hake a recommendation on the student's letter grade as follows: The grade of (A/B) denotes competence at an intermediate to high level of performance in completion of field experience course requirements.
+"A" or "B" (Satisfactory) The grade of (A/B) denotes competence at an intermediate to high level of performance in completion of field experience course requirements.
 It is given when the student has demonstrated the level of social work knowledge, values and skills required for the specific field experience course at an above average rate of competence on a consistent basis.
 "C", "D" or "F" (Unsatisfactory) A grade of "C" or less denotes unsatisfactory completion of field experience course requirements.
 One is given when the student has not demonstrated the level of knowledge, values and skills required for the specific field experience course at a level of competence that warrants a rating, suggesting the student performs at an intermediate level of performance.
 Such marks may also be given for documented unprofessional behavior.